 We're not totally sold on the exterior, largely because of the strange grille that's totally in your face, but the rest of the Palisade is very nice.
 Even the mid-grade SEL is top-notch.
 The cabin is really a marvel in terms of look, feel, and ease of use.
 It's about as nice as it gets and definitely up there with the premium brands.

 Front: In what amounts to the largest cascade grille ever on a Hyundai, this one gets a massive metallic grille with a rectangle accentuated mesh pattern.
 The headlights are actually on the lower fascia, large and in charge-style.
 The LED DRLs extend into the top lighting element.
 It's not a handsome front end, but it does have presence.

 Rear: The taillights mimic the shape of the front headlights.
 They're not as attractive as the ones on the Kia Telluride, but the overall look of the back end is clean, and the huge Palisade lettering looks good.
 We could do without the oddly shaped exhaust tips.

-Profile: The side view shows a well-countered and creased body with an artful and elegant use of chrome that extends from the base of the A-pillar and down the C-pillar.
+Profile: The side view shows a well-contoured and creased body with artful and elegant use of chrome that extends from the base of the A-pillar and down the C-pillar.